josmar-crwdstffng/angular/devtools/docs/overview.md

 Above the change detection timeline, you can find how much time Angular spent in this cycle.
 Angular DevTools attempts to estimate the frame drop at this point to indicate when the execution of your application might impact the user experience.

-Angular DevTools also indicates what triggered the change detection (that is, the change detection's source).
+Angular DevTools also indicates what triggered the change detection (that is, the source of the change detection).

 ### Understand component execution

-When you click on a bar, you'll find a detailed view about how much time your application spent in the particular directive or component:
+When you click on a bar, you will find a detailed view about how much time your application spent in the particular directive or component:

 ![directive details](assets/directive-details.png)
 Figure shows the total time spent by NgforOf directive and which method was called in it.
 It also shows the parent hierarchy of the directive selected.